Furda/Blog-app/README.md

 * Users can create an account
 * Users must log in to create blog posts, drafts, and comments
 * Superusers can approve and delete comments in blog posts
-* Markdown y syntax highlighting enable
+* Markdown and syntax highlighting enable

 ## Working app